vdcloudcraft/fail2ban-geo-exporter/README.md

 When all that is given, you can just put your class name with[!] capitalization into the configuration under `geo.provider` and enjoy the fruits of your labour.

+Be aware that the `enable_grouping` setting will use only the labels provided by your class to aggregate locations.

 If you do create another provider class and think other people might find it useful too, I'll gladly review pull requests.

 ## Grafana dashboard

-The file `grafana-dash.json` includes a complete definition to display your banned IPs on a worldmap and count all banned IPs per jail.
+The files `dashboard-*.json` include a complete definition for either grouping configuration to display your banned IPs on a worldmap and count all banned IPs per jail.